 The Tactical Total Return strategy is a tactical portfolio that is designed to mirror four indices in rising markets, yet in bear markets maintain a defensive posture and preserve capital.
 The strategy also has a very unique, "Alpha Sleeve" which allows us to utilize the best ideas of the firm in a 10% sleeve of the portfolio.
-The "Alpha Sleeve" is currently positioned into Gold (GLD).
-The "Alpha Sleeve" can invest in individual securities as well.
+The "Alpha Sleeve" can invest in individual securities or ETF's and is currently positioned into Exxon Mobil (XOM), Anadarko Petroleum (APC), and Whitestone REIT (WSR).